jorabin/KeePassJava2/PropertyValueProtection.md

     }
 }
 ```

 #### Default Implementations of PropertyValue
 There are three default implementations of `PropertyValue`:
 - `PropertyValue.StringStore` stores values as strings
-- `PropertyValue.CharsStore` stores values as char[]
+- `PropertyValue.BytesStore` stores values as byte[]
-- `PropertyValue.SealedStore` stores values as `javax.crypto.SealedObject` and stores the key using a `ByteBuffer`
+- `PropertyValue.SealedStore` stores values as `javax.crypto.SealedObject`
-obtained using the `ByteBuffer.allocateDirect()` method.
+and stores the key using a `ByteBuffer` obtained using the `ByteBuffer.allocateDirect()` method
+in order to try to have the key stored off-heap

 #### Default Implementation of Strategy
-- `PropertyValue.Strategy.Default` defines `passowrd` as the only protected value and `CharsStore` and
+`PropertyValue.Strategy.Default` defines `Password` as the only protected value and `BytesStore` and
 `SealedStore` as the unprotected and protected `PropertyValue` implementations.

 ### Implementation in Databases
 From KeepassJava2 2.2.3 the Jackson implementation supports setting and getting of `PropertyValue`s
 from an `Entry`.

-It supports setting and getting of `Strategy` from `Database`.
+It supports setting and getting of `Strategy` from `JacksonDatabase`.

-If `Database.supportsPropertyValueStrategy()` returns false, then attempts to use any methods associated with PropertyValue from other database implementations
+For other database implementations `Database.supportsPropertyValueStrategy()` returns false,
+and attempts to use any methods associated with PropertyValue
 cause an `UnsupportedOperationException` to be raised.